Nort721/Nort721.github.io/_data/unpblshblogs/2024-01-13-Kernel-Driver-Monitoring.md

 title:  "Hardening the Windows kernel by monitoring driver loading"
 date:   2024-01-13
 tags: [posts]
-excerpt: "This project hardens Windows kernel by blocking drivers that appear in vulnerable and malicious driver databases"
+excerpt: "This project hardens the Windows kernel by blocking drivers that appear in vulnerable or malicious driver databases"
 ---
 Introduction
 ---